Constraining non-commutative geometry with W/Z+jet production at the LHC: Comparison to ATLAS data

 In this section, we constrain the predictions of the NCSM using experimental data from the ATLAS experiment at the LHC, focusing on $Z(\mu\mu)$+jet events~\cite{ATLAS:2024xxl,atlas_collaboration_2024_11507450}.
 The analysis uses the full Run-2 dataset, corresponding to an integrated luminosity of $139~\mathrm{fb}^{-1}$ of $pp$ collisions at $\sqrt{s}=13~\mathrm{TeV}$.
 We use an unbinned, particle-level dataset obtained by ATLAS using machine-learning-based unfolding techniques, which enables the extraction of observables directly from reconstructed kinematics.

 The fiducial phase space is defined by the following selections: two oppositely charged muons originating from the primary vertex, dressed with photons within $\Delta R < 0.5$ to account for final-state radiation.
 Each muon must satisfy $p_{t}^{\mu} > 25~\mathrm{GeV}$ and $|\eta^{\mu}| < 2.5$.
 The dimuon invariant mass is required to be within $81~\mathrm{GeV} < m_{\mu\mu} < 101~\mathrm{GeV}$, and the reconstructed $Z$ boson must have $p_{t}^{Z} > 200~\mathrm{GeV}$.
 This high-$p_t$ requirement is crucial, as sensitivity to NC effects increases with the boson's transverse momentum.
-Jets are reconstructed using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp} with a radius parameter $R=0.4$, and are required to have $p_t > 0.5~\mathrm{GeV}$ and $|y| < 2.5$.
+Jets are reconstructed using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp} with a radius parameter $R=0.4$, and are required to have $p_t > 5~\mathrm{GeV}$ and $|y| < 2.5$.

+{The theoretical predictions entering the comparison with ATLAS data are evaluated within the same fiducial phase space as the experimental analysis, with the full set of ATLAS event-selection requirements and kinematic cuts implemented in our MC simulation.}

 The ATLAS detector employs a right-handed coordinate system centered at the interaction point, with the $z$-axis along the beam pipe, the $x$-axis pointing toward the LHC ring center, and the $y$-axis directed upward.
-For our NC analysis, we adopt the convention $(\beta_x,\beta_y,\beta_z)=(-1,-1,-1)$.
+For our NC analysis, we adopt {two complementary strategies.
+First, we fix the orientation of $\boldsymbol \beta$ that maximizes sensitivity to NC contributions and derive bounds on the NC scale $\Lambda$.
+Second, we fix $\Lambda$ and investigate how the predicted signals depend on the angular orientation of $\boldsymbol \beta$.
+In what follows, we perform this analysis using two observables: the azimuthal distribution and the forward-backward asymmetry.}